Pahlavi Iran: Oil crisis

-In 1951, the Majlis (the Parliament of Iran) named Mossaddegh as prime minister by a vote of 79–12, who shortly after nationalised the British-owned oil industry.
-Mossadegh was opposed by the Shah who feared a resulting oil embargo imposed by the West would leave Iran in economic ruin.
-The Shah fled Iran but returned when the United Kingdom and the United States staged a coup against Mossadegh in August 1953.
-Mossadegh was then arrested by pro-Shah army forces.
+In April 1951, the Majles named Mossaddegh as prime minister by a vote of 79–12.
+Shortly afterward, he nationalized the British-owned oil industry.
+The Shah opposed Mossadegh's actions, fearing that a Western-imposed oil embargo and a lack of domestic technical expertise would leave Iran in economic ruin.
+After a two-year political struggle, the Shah briefly left the country but returned following a coup orchestrated by British and American intelligence against Mossadegh on 19 August 1953.
+Mossadegh was subsequently arrested by pro-Shah army forces.